Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 580 will be quite a bit (approximately 72%) more effective at FSAA than the GeForce GTX 460 1GB, and able to handle higher resolutions better. (explain)
+The GeForce GTX 580 should be quite a bit (about 72%) more effective at full screen anti-aliasing than the GeForce GTX 460 1GB, and also will be capable of handling higher screen resolutions better. (explain)

 GeForce GTX 580 37056 Mpixels/sec